Bingbingzz/Delicious-Van/README.md

 ## Iteration1
 ### Main function implemented
+- Welcome page and Navigation Stack setup by @AnnabelleAB
-- Login/Register/Logout
+- Login/Register/Logout by @AnnabelleAB
-- Post (enable user to create/read/update/delete post to firestore, users are ONLY allowed to edit/delete their own posts)
+- Post (enable user to create/read/update/delete post to firestore, users are ONLY allowed to edit/delete their own posts) by @AnnabelleAB and @alynxu
-- Comments (enable user to create/delete comments under the posts, users are ONLY allowed to delete their own posts)
+- Comments (enable user to create/delete comments under the posts, users are ONLY allowed to delete their own posts) by @alynxu
-- Likes (enable user to favorite the posts and display the count of likes of that post)
+- Likes (enable user to favorite the posts and display the count of likes of that post) by @alynxu
-- Search posts by title (enable user to search keywords then display the realated posts)
+- Search posts by title (enable user to search keywords then display the realated posts) by @Bingbingzz

 ### Demo: